 Lenhartsville is a tiny borough located in the state of Pennsylvania.
 With a population of 178 people and just one neighborhood, Lenhartsville is the 1099th largest community in Pennsylvania.
-Lenhartsville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Lenhartsville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Lenhartsville real estate is some of the most expensive in Pennsylvania, although Lenhartsville house values don't compare to the most expensive real estate in the U.S.